Auki

-Auki is the provincial capital of Malaita Province, Solomon Islands.
+Auki, sometimes styled ʻAoke, is the provincial capital of Malaita Province in Solomon Islands.
 It is situated on the northern end of Langa Langa Lagoon on the north-west coast of Malaita.
-It is one of the largest provincial towns in Solomon Islands.
+It is one of the largest provincial towns in Solomon Islands, being the third largest town in the country behind the Honiara Urban Area and Noro.
+The town had a population of 7,020 in 2019.
 It was established as the administrative center for Malaita Province in 1909.